Monitoring Kubernetes using Grafana and Prometheus

 Introduction

-In this blog post, we are going to see how to use Prometheus and Grafana with Kubernetes.
-We are going to see how Prometheus works, and how to create custom dashboards.
-Then we'll dive into some concepts and talk about which metrics to watch in production and how to do it.
+In this blog post, we will explore how to use Prometheus and Grafana with Kubernetes, how Prometheus works, and how to create custom dashboards.
+Then, we'll explore some concepts and discuss which metrics to watch in production and how to do so.

 A quick way to start with Grafana is to sign up for the MetricFire free trial.
-MetricFire runs a hosted version of Graphite and Grafana, where we take care of the heavy lifting, so you get more time to experiment with the right monitoring strategy.
+MetricFire runs a hosted version of Graphite and Grafana, where we handle the heavy lifting, so you get more time to experiment with the right monitoring strategy.

 Installation and configuration

 We are also going to use Helm to deploy Grafana and Prometheus.
-If you don't know Helm, it's a package manager for Kubernetes - it is just like APT for Debian.
+If you don't know Helm, it's a Kubernetes package manager- like Debian's APT.
 The CNCF maintains the project in collaboration with Microsoft, Google, Bitnami, and the Helm contributor community.

-With the help of Helm, we can manage Kubernetes applications using "Helm Charts".
-The role of Helm Charts is defining, installing, and upgrading Kubernetes applications.
+With Helm, we can manage Kubernetes applications using "Helm Charts."
+Helm Charts define, install, and upgrade Kubernetes applications.

 The Helm community develops and shares charts on Helm hub.
 From web servers, CI/CD tools, databases, and security tools to web apps, Helm hub hosts distributed repositories of Kubernetes-ready apps.